COVID-19: Apply Now for Student Emergency Funds, Health Attestation, For Visitors

 Early Childhood Education (AAS): Gain the skills to become a paraeducator who works with K-3 students.

-School Library Media Technician (AAS): Become an education paraprofessional or school library technician paraprofessionals in a K-12 library.
+School Library Media Technician (AAS): Become an education paraeducator or school library technician paraeducators in a K-12 library.

 Students will need to successfully pass a Basic Skills Test in reading, writing and math before they will be able to register for Practicum I or complete the AAS degree.